IkigaiLabsETH/ltl-agent/knowledge/shared/bitcoin/bitcoin-real-estate-investment-strategy.md

 The intersection of Bitcoin and real estate represents a generational wealth-building opportunity.
 While traditional real estate faces historic headwinds, smart home development combined with Bitcoin-backed financing creates unique value propositions.
 The key is timing, positioning, and maintaining conviction through market cycles while building sovereignty through land ownership and cryptocurrency holdings.

 The future belongs to those who own both digital and physical assets, positioning themselves ahead of the civilizational shift toward decentralized, sovereignty-focused living.
-Bitcoin at $108K represents not just digital gold, but the financial infrastructure for the next era of property development and wealth creation.
+Bitcoin represents not just digital gold, but the financial infrastructure for the next era of property development and wealth creation.